Temperature control for QPatch

 Due to the risk of the fatal arrhythmia Torsade de Pointes, all drug candidates are tested for their potential modulation of the cardiac ion channel hERG.
 Some hERG-blockers are more potent at physiological temperatures than at lower temperatures, and their potency may, therefore, be underestimated when tested at room temperature.

-The QPatch temperature box, QT, uses compressed air and airflow to heat up the QPlate to temperatures from room temperature to 40°C. The Qube temperature box uses water to control the temperature at the recording chamber.
+The QPatch and the Qube temperature box use water to control the recording chamber’s temperature.
 Applications include better elucidation of ion channel kinetics and toxicity data that are more closely aligned to the physiological reality.

 Features & Benefits: